-Contract sewing is far more complex and complicated than producing goods on a traditional sewing machine.
-The main factor in the success of contract sewing is the amount of planning and preparation they put into each customer‘s project with a heavy emphasis on quality and efficiency.
+The process of contract sewing is far more complex and complicated than producing goods on a traditional sewing machine.
+The main factor in the success of contract sewing is the amount of planning and preparation put into each customer’s project with a heavy emphasis on quality and efficiency.

 A major benefit of contract sewing is the wide range of materials and fabrics that are used to create their products, which include vinyl coated nylon, neoprene, Hypalon, canvas, anti-static materials, cotton, polyester, felt, plastic, webbing, and leather.
 The products that the industry produces are based on designs and creations submitted by their customers.

 Contract sewing is a necessary industry used to support companies that do not specialize in sewing or needle work.
 The industry grew out of manufacturer‘s need to have items sewn for products they had designed but were unable to produce.